hhc97/steam_achievement_tracker/README.md

 5. You may also click on the [Analytics](#game-analytics) button to view the overall game analytics of your profile.

-6. Also note that based on the user type, ex: user, admin, we will show an extra button on the navbar for admin to lead them into admin page.
+6. Also note that only admins will have an "Admin" button show up in the navbar that leads to the admin page.

 ### Forum